Schema Therapy Associates

 Schema Therapy Associates are UK-based and run an ISST approved training programme comprising of four workshops, delivered over two blocks of time.
 Their workshops can be also taken individually for CPD purposes.
-They are passionate about their trainees feeling skilled and confident in Schema Therapy, so each course is tailored to maximise learning, with a balance of teaching, expert demonstration, experiential work and role play.
-Their workshops - in person and online - receive consistently high feedback ratings (4.7 on an 5-point scale where 5 is excellent; N = 783).
+They are passionate about their trainees feeling skilled and confident in Schema Therapy, so each course is tailored to maximize learning, with a balance of teaching, expert demonstration, experiential work and role play.
+Their workshops - in person and online - receive consistently high feedback ratings (4.7 on an 5-point scale where 5 is excellent; N = 860).

 What did you like about this course? – Damned near everything!
 Content, method of delivery & attitude of presenters was great.

 So, so good...
 Loads to learn and apply.
 I really liked the balance between theory, demonstrations and practical exercises.
 You brought [the model] to life, I feel I can now apply this to my work